There’s a reason marketers talk about the best headlines and calls to action more than anything else.

 That’s why you might need to go back to your headline after you’ve written your copy.
 Does the article or other piece of content answer the headline in its entirety?
 If not, rewrite.

 A great way to write an effective headline is to start with the result you’re promising.
 Better skin?
 More web traffic?
 A beautiful garden?
 Now, tie that result to a surprising fact from the story or copy.
 By combining those two concepts, you’ll ignite curiosity.

-On the other hand, tie your result to a specific behavioral or attitude change.
-Show people they can get what they want if they do X, Y, and Z. If you hit a pain point, so much the better.
+You could also tie your result to a specific behavioral or attitude change.
+Show people they can get what they want if they do X, Y, and Z. If you hit a pain point, so much the bett

 Checklist for great headlines